-- Instruction must be provided in at least the following subject areas: Α. - 1. basic communication skills including reading and writing, literature, and fine arts; - 2. mathematics and science; - 3. social studies, including history, geography, economics, government, and citizenship that includes civics (see II.I.); - 4. health and physical education; - 5.
-The arts; - 6.
-Career and technical education; and - 7.
-World languages. - В. The basic instructional program shall include all courses required for each grade level by the Minnesota Department of Education (MDE) and all courses required in all elective subject areas.
-The instructional approach will be nonsexist and multicultural. - C. Public elementary and middle schools must offer at least three and require at least two, of the following four art areas: dance, music, theater, and visual arts.
-High schools shall offer at least three, and require at least one, of the following five arts areas: dance, media arts, music, theater, and visual arts. - D. The school district must establish and regularly review its own standards for career and technical education (CTE) programs.
-Standards must align with CTE frameworks developed by the Department of Education, standards developed by national CTE organizations, or recognized industry standards. - E. The school board, at its discretion, may offer additional courses in the instructional program at any grade level. - F. Each instructional program shall be planned for optimal benefit taking into consideration the financial condition of the school district and other relevant factors.
-Each program plan should contain goals and objectives, materials, minimum student competency levels, and methods for student evaluation. - G. The superintendent shall have discretionary authority to develop guidelines and directives to implement school board policy relating to instructional curriculum. - The school district or charter school may not discriminate against or discipline a Н. teacher or principal on the basis of incorporating into curriculum contributions of persons in a federally protected class or state protected class when the included contribution is in alignment with standards and benchmarks adopted under Minnesota Statutes, sections 120B.021 and 120B.023.
+- B. The basic instructional program shall include all courses required for each grade level by the Minnesota Department of Education (MDE) and all courses required in all elective subject areas.
+The instructional approach will be nonsexist and multicultural. - C. The school district must establish and regularly review its own standards for career and technical education (CTE) programs.
+Standards must align with CTE frameworks developed by the Department of Education, standards developed by national CTE organizations, or recognized industry standards. - D. The school board, at its discretion, may offer additional courses in the instructional program at any grade level. - E. Each instructional program shall be planned for optimal benefit taking into consideration the financial condition of the school district and other relevant factors.
+Each program plan should contain goals and objectives, materials, minimum student competency levels, and methods for student evaluation. - F. The superintendent shall have discretionary authority to develop guidelines and directives to implement school board policy relating to instructional curriculum. - G. The school district or charter school may not discriminate against or discipline a teacher or principal on the basis of incorporating into curriculum contributions of persons in a federally protected class or state protected class when the included contribution is in alignment with standards and benchmarks adopted under Minnesota Statutes, sections 120B.021 and 120B.023.